jvgp100/JP-website/horus.md

   <ol start="54">
     <li><em>The Buried Dagger</em>, James Swallow (2019)</li>
   </ol>
-  <h2>The Siege of Terra</h2>
+ ## The Siege of Terra

-  <p>Everything has led to this moment... the greatest battle ever fought in the history of mankind begins, the very fate of the galaxy at stake.</p>
+Everything has led to this moment... the greatest battle ever fought in the history of mankind begins, the very fate of the galaxy at stake.

-  <P>So, uh, what that means in practice is that there's an entire follow-up mini-series, called "The Siege of Terra", comprised of 9 further books which you have to read all of.
+So, uh, what that means in practice is that there's an entire follow-up mini-series, called "The Siege of Terra", comprised of 9 further books which you have to read all of.
 Sorry about that.